pursuant to Art. 13, 14 and 21 of the General Data Protection Regulation GDPR

 - payment confirmation/cover note for bank and credit cards

-- information about your financial situation (credit worthiness data incl. scoring, i. e. data for the assessment of the economic risk) Note: this is not about credit worthiness data of companies.
+- information about your financial situation (credit worthiness data, i. e. data for the assessment of the economic risk)

 5. Who receives your data?